 Exercise after 4 weeks following a hair transplant

 You can go back to all forms of exercise after 4 weeks have passed following your hair transplant.
 Before 4 weeks following your hair transplant, although you may feel recovered, trauma can still damage your scalp and affect the hair follicles.
 For this reason, 4 weeks are required as a rest period before playing contact sports.
 We also advise avoiding swimming for 4 weeks to reduce the chances of infection.
 After 4 weeks, patients can go back to their normal exercise and sports routines.
 After 4 weeks, you will also likely be shedding your transplanted hair– this is normal.
+Following this you should be able to see hair growth from 4 months onwards, a full growth timeline can be seen on our website here.

-exercise after hair transplant
+Exercising after FUT hair transplant surgery

 Get in touch today